allinallin/Shake-It-Off-In-Space/README.md

 ## Inspiration
 This app is part of a proposal series that heavily encourages entertainment professionals to constantly embrace new technologies as a way of boosting fan engagement.

+This particular example features Taylor Swift and her hit single, *Shake It Off*.

 ## Setup
 Can be run on a basic web server.
 Uses grunt and bower for task and file management.
 After installing the necessary grunt components, the command `grunt server` will build the app and open in the default web browser, watching for any changes.